rbmacd/frey/README.md

  - Demonstrate "compliance" checks of template vs actual state
  - Investigate secrets management
  - Implement TLS an dleverage secrets management
+3. Instantiate a virtual testbed network
+ - Use netlab and/or containerlab for network device & topology simulation
+ - Use cEOS as the base OS, if possible.
+Ideally follow up with Cisco Nexus, then Nokia SRLinux
+ - This testbed will simulate the "real" network being automated